-I am a Research Fellow funded by a Wellcome Trust Institutional Strategic Support Fund (ISSF) Early Career Researcher Fellowship.
-I am currently running a research programme I designed called ‘The Paediatric Narcolepsy Project’.
-This longitudinal case-control study aims to investigate the relationship between sleep, physical activity, cognitive function and psychosocial well-being in paediatric narcolepsy.
+My doctoral and postdoctoral research at the University of Leeds investigated the relationship between sleep, physical activity, cognition, and well-being in children with narcolepsy.
+Between January 2018-December 2018, I was funded by a Wellcome Trust Institutional Strategic Support Fund (ISSF) Early Career Researcher Fellowship.
+During this time I ran a research programme I designed called ‘The Paediatric Narcolepsy Project’.
+This longitudinal case-control study aimed to investigate the relationship between sleep, physical activity, cognitive function and psychosocial well-being in paediatric narcolepsy.

 I gained my first-class honours degree in Psychology at The University of Sheffield in 2013.
 Throughout my degree, I gained experience in a variety of psychology lead services, working with a wide range of clinical populations, namely; Traumatic Brain Injury, Obsessive Compulsive Disorder, Personality Disorder, Dementia, Depression and Anxiety.
 I also gained commercial experience by completing work experience at Cambridge Cognition Ltd., an applied psychology company which provides computerised cognitive tests (CANTAB) for use in diagnosing and monitoring conditions that affect mental health.

 I gained my Master of Science Degree in Development, Disorders and Clinical Practice at The University of York in 2014 (Passed with Distinction), before being awarded a University of Leeds 110 Anniversary Scholarship to complete my doctorate in Cognitive and Developmental Psychology at The University of Leeds (2014-2018).